64 Places for Nursing Care and Dementia Care

 Half of its 64 places are reserved to provide individualised care for people who require nursing support and 32 places offer personal care to older people living with dementia.

 A model of the holistic approach to which all MHA homes aspire, Fitzwarren House works to support spiritual and emotional needs as well as physical ones.
 Both the home’s own Chaplain and a Roman Catholic priest pay regular visits, each of them offering friendship, fellowship and formal services.
-By way of contrast, pet therapy is also popular in the Home.
-Fitzwarren has its own pet rabbit, guinea pig and kittens.
+Pet therapy is also popular and Fitzwarren House has pets for residents to enjoy and relax with.

 Other forms of therapy also support the home’s focus on well-being, both stimulating and also comforting residents.
 Music and movement encourages physical activity and can help some residents recall thought processes as well as stimulating speech.
-Doll therapy is popular, too.
-A number of female residents enjoy acting out the care of little ones, promoting a sense of happiness.
-There is awareness and gratitude here, also, for the surrounding environment of a home that backs on to Stanton Park, filled with a plethora of wild birds and animals.
+There is also the pleasure of the surrounding environment as Fitzwarren House backs on to Stanton Park and its' plethora of wild birds and animals.

 CQC overall rating for Fitzwarren House